Library Board of Trustees

 NOTICE: The Governor’s order, implementing temporary changes to the Open Public Meetings Act, was extended by the legislature and remains in effect until the COVID-19 state of emergency is lifted, or until rescinded by gubernatorial or legislative action.
 While these changes are in effect, the Redmond Library Board meetings will be held remotely.
-Our next meeting will be held on December 1, 2021, at 5:30 p.m., and interested members of the public may listen to the meeting by calling 510-335-7371.
+Our next meeting will be held on June 1, 2022, and interested members of the public may attend in person at City Hall, or listen to the meeting by calling 510-335-7371.

 Agendas & Minutes

 Agendas are available prior to the meetings.
 Minutes are available following approval.

 |Clara Yuan||04/01/2021 - 03/31/2026|

 - Advise KCLS Opens in New Window on library related interests and concerns of the patrons in Redmond

 - Communicate periodically with the Redmond City Council about the status, needs and performance of the Redmond Regional Library

 - Provide forums and solicit inputs from the community in Redmond about library issues

 - Provide support and assistance to the Redmond Regional Library in their operating principles of knowledge, intellectual freedom, diversity, equity and inclusion.